ABOUT THE EVENT

 The new geopolitical reality has hit Europe hard.
 Energy security, affordable and reliable renewable sources are now the priority on the agendas of policy makers.
 But can we get from words to action right away?
 What is needed to bridge the intention – action gap?
 What are the energy generation plans in the Baltics, is the focus now on offshore wind energy and what sense and projections can we make out of the large investor interest in the three Baltic States.

-- Aavo Kärmas, Head of the Management Board, Estonian Wind Energy Association
+Aavo Kärmas, Chairman of the Board, Estonian Wind Power Association

 Moderator: Reinis Āboltiņš, Energy market analyst, Public Utilities Commission, Latvia